Idukki

 Performance: the heavy video that loses the sale before it plays

-A phone is often on a slower, less stable connection than a desktop.
-A mobile shoppable video that arrives as a heavy, blocking payload does not just load slowly, it pushes the page around as it loads, hurts Core Web Vitals, and loses the shopper before the first frame appears.
-Speed is a design decision, not an afterthought for the engineers.
+A phone is usually on a slower, flakier connection than the desk it was reviewed on.
+A mobile shoppable video that arrives as a heavy, blocking payload does more than load slowly.
+It shoves the page around as it loads, drags down Core Web Vitals, and loses the shopper before the first frame paints.
+Speed is a design decision, not something to hand the engineers at the end.

 • Lazy-load below-the-fold video.
 Do not download a clip the shopper has not scrolled to yet.